Byongho96/TIL/Vue/01_Vue_Basics_with_CDN.md

 ### 2.3.2.
 Raw HTML

 If you want to a string as HTML syntax, 'v-html' directive can be one of solutions.
-But It **MUST NOT** be used contents which users input or provide.
+But It **MUST NOT** be used contents which the user inputs or provides.
 <mark>[XSS attack](http://blog.plura.io/?p=7614)</mark>

 **Example Code**